 By some accounts, they disagreed about nearly everything during that first meeting, but by the following year they struck a partnership.
 Working from their dorm rooms, they built a search engine that used links to determine the importance of individual pages on the World Wide Web.
 They called this search engine Backrub.

 Soon after, Backrub was renamed Google (phew).
-The name was a play on the mathematical expression for the number 1 followed by 100 zeros and aptly reflected Larry and Sergey's mission 'to organise the world’s information and make it universally accessible and useful.'
+The name was a play on the mathematical expression for the number 1 followed by 100 zeros and aptly reflected Larry and Sergey's mission “to organize the world’s information and make it universally accessible and useful.”

 Over the next few years, Google caught the attention of not only the academic community, but Silicon Valley investors as well.
 In August 1998, Sun co-founder Andy Bechtolsheim wrote Larry and Sergey a check for $100,000, and Google Inc. was officially born.
-With this investment, the newly incorporated team made the upgrade from the dorms to their first office: a garage in suburban Menlo Park, California, owned by Susan Wojcicki (employee no.16 and now CEO of YouTube).
-Clunky desktop computers, a ping pong table and bright blue carpet set the scene for those early days and late nights.
-(The tradition of keeping things colourful continues to this day.)
+With this investment, the newly incorporated team made the upgrade from the dorms to their first office: a garage in suburban Menlo Park, California, owned by Susan Wojcicki (employee #16 and former CEO of YouTube).
+Clunky desktop computers, a ping pong table, and bright blue carpet set the scene for those early days and late nights.
+(The tradition of keeping things colorful continues to this day.)

 The relentless search for better answers continues to be at the core of everything we do.
-Today, with more than 60,000 employees in 50 different countries, Google makes hundreds of products used by billions of people across the globe, from YouTube and Android to Smartbox and, of course, Google Search.
-Although we’ve ditched the Lego servers and added just a few more company dogs, our passion for building technology for everyone has stayed with us – from the dorm room to the garage and to this very day.
+Today, Google makes hundreds of products used by billions of people across the globe, from YouTube and Android to Gmail and, of course, Google Search.
+Although we’ve ditched the Lego servers and added just a few more company dogs, our passion for building technology for everyone has stayed with us — from the dorm room, to the garage, and to this very day.